Bailey & Ozzie PP1469 and PP1470

 They are beautiful birds and have been a pleasure to safe house.

 I believe with a lot of TLC and patience they will come along in leaps and bounds.
 Bailey especially as he is a lot more responsive and willing to learn and interact with you.
-They need a home with a confident owner, these guys are not tame, cuddly birds.
+They need a home with a firm, confident owner, who is used to big birds.
+These guys are not tame, cuddly birds, Ozzie especially will bite if you get too close.
 But they are happy doing their own thing.
-They are used to being out of the cage during the days, sitting together and watching the world go by, or waddling round the floor, chewing cardboard, following each other like little ducks.
-Oz does like to chase feet though.
+They are used to being out of the cage all day, sitting together and watching the world go by, or waddling round the floor, chewing cardboard, following each other like little ducks.
+They do everything together!
+Oz does like to run and chase feet though.
 So watch your toes!

-Bailey can be loud, he is a macaw after all, but not excessively.
+Bailey can be quite loud, he is a macaw after all, but not excessively.
 Ozzie is quieter.
 You do not hear a peep out of them between 8pm and 8am.
-When you cover them at night they both say ‘hello, hello, hello!’ in tandem like twins.
+When you say night night to them they both say ‘hello, hello, hello!’ in tandem like twins.

-I have quite a busy household with 4 older children (8-13) the boys are absolutely fine doing their own thing when the kids are around.
+I have quite a busy household with 4 older children, the boys are absolutely fine doing their own thing when the kids are around.
 However the kids do know not to invade their space or try to touch them as they have grown up around birds.
-They love the attention from the children and will dance with them when they are stood in front of the cage.

 I have two African greys here as well, though they have not been introduced, so I do not know what they are like with other birds.

-They are used to having a female main carer, though I do not know if they really have a preference.
+They are used to having a female main carer at present, though their original owner was a male.

 Both of them let me clean the cage everyday with no problems at all, they like watching to make sure I’m doing it right.
 They will happily sit on their long perch or on top of the cage while I change the papers and wipe down the bars.

-Bailey loves showing off!
-Ozzie is the best dancer and loves to show you his big wings!
+Bailey loves showing off and hanging from the roof of the cage by his beak!
+Ozzie is just the best dancer and loves to show you his big wings!

 Are you interested in adopting?